standardnotes/app/packages/desktop/README.md

 and making sure `$GEM_HOME/bin` is added to `$PATH`.

 Snap releases also require a working snapcraft / `snapd` installation.

-Building can then be done by running:

-- `yarn install`

-Followed by

-- `node scripts/build.mjs deb-arm64`

 ## Installation